JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/input_output.rst

 * a binary part where the fields are stored.
 Two different fileformat are available:

   * NetCDF (files with a .nc suffix).
 This is the recommanded fileformat and is the default since Meso-NH 5.4.0.
 NetCDF is a self-describing, machine-independent fileformat.
 In Meso-NH, these files are mostly compliant with the CF conventions (version 1.7) and the COMODO extensions (version 1.4).
   * LFI (files with a .lfi suffix).
 This is the historic fileformat for Meso-NH.
 Its structure is a direct access type file, written and read by routines developped by Météo-France (Fischer, 1994) based on LFI routines (Clochard, 1989), which can be used on a lot of different computers.
 These binary files are used to store all the data necessary to run any step of a numerical experiment.
+Since Meso-NH 6.0, it is not possible anymore to write LFI files, but Meso-NH can still read existing LFI files.

 Three different filetypes are taken into account in the Meso-NH project:

 * the synchronous backup file : contains all the values of all the fields allowing a restart of the model and of some diagnostic fields desired by the Meso-NH user.
 All these informations are obtained at the same instant during the simulation, hence their synchronous name.

 * the diachronic file : contains time series of information requested by the Meso-NH user.
 They are obtained during more than one time step of the model.
-If in LFI fileformat, it is the type in which your file must be if you want to plot it with the graphics software diaprog (you can convert a synchronous file into a diachronic one with conv2dia).

 * the output files.
 They contain only user-selected fields.
 They are useful, for example, if you need to output frequently some data without spending too much diskspace and too much time writing them.